Font Size

 Medigap:

 • Starting June 1 2010, plans E, H, I, or J are no longer available to buy.
-People who already have one of these plans are able to continue with it.
-Also, Plans M and N are new policies introduced in 2010.
+People who already have one of these plans can continue with it.
+Also, Plans M and N are policies introduced in 2010.

 Benefit for dual eligibles (those who qualify for Medicare and Medicaid benefits):